Dynamic Information Design with Diminishing Sensitivity Over News: Diminishing Sensitivity and the Credibility Problem

-The receiver derives news utility in periods $1\le t\le T$ based on changes in his belief, as in the model with commitment.
-The sender is benevolent, with the total news utility of the receiver as her objective.
-This implies the sender expects different equilibrium payoffs from sending the same sequence of messages in different states, as the state determines $\pi_{T}$ and hence the receiver's news utility in the final period.\footnote{In particular, this is not a cheap-talk game with state-independent sender payoffs, as in \citet{lipnowski2020}.}

-Let $\mathcal{V}_{\mu,M,T}(\pi_{0})\subseteq\mathbb{R}$ denote the set of equilibrium payoffs with news-utility function $\mu,$ message space $M,$ time horizon $T,$ and prior $\pi_{0}$.
-Clearly, $\mathcal{V}_{\mu,M,T}(\pi_{0})$ is non-empty.
-There is always the \emph{babbling equilibrium}, where the sender mixes over all messages uniformly in both states and the receiver's belief never updates from the prior belief until period $T$.
-Denote the babbling equilibrium payoff by
+\emph{Babbling equilibria} always exists for any news-utility function $\mu,$ message space $M,$ time horizon $T,$ and prior $\pi_{0}$.
+In a babbling equilibrium, the sender mixes over messages in a state-independent way, and the receiver keeps his prior belief $\pi_{0}$ after every history up until period $T$.
+A babbling equilibrium implements one-shot resolution for the receiver, as his belief stays constant and fully resolves in the final period.